ocf/ocfweb/ocfweb/docs/docs/staff/scripts/approve.md

 * SSH into supernova.ocf.berkeley.edu
 * For registered student groups, the OCF requires that a signatory authorize the approval of the account.
-If the account is not a registered student, group check with the [[membership eligibility|doc membership/eligibility]] to see what constitutes acceptable documentation.
+If the account is not a registered student group, check with the [[membership eligibility|doc membership/eligibility]] to see what constitutes acceptable documentation.
 * If the group is a registered student group, you can look up the